J1149/j1149.github.io/index.md

 ### Contributing

 When contributing to this repository, please first discuss the change you wish to make via Github issue tracker, email, slack, or any other method before making a change.
-Read more about becoming a contributor in [our GitHub repository](https://github.com/J1149/j1149.github.io#contributing).
+Read more about becoming a contributor in the [J1149 GitHub repository](https://github.com/J1149/j1149.github.io#contributing).

 ### Code of Conduct